UziTech/atom-jasmine2-test-runner/README.md

 If these tests pass they will fail and if they fail they will pass but still output their messages as if they failed.

-(really only useful for testing a reporter or matcher)
+(really only useful for testing a reporter)

 ##### Jasmine Tagged
 ```